Table of Contents

 If your coverage expires and you want to stay insured, you might consider applying for your own policy.
 This could mean having to pass a medical exam, but there's no guarantee you'll qualify.
 Even if you qualify, you'll be buying a new policy at the age you are when you leave your job — and life insurance generally gets more expensive as you get older.
 That means it might be best to consider a personal policy sooner rather than later.

 Another problem with life insurance through work?
 There's usually not enough coverage.
 Programs have a maximum limit to how much they'll cover, which is often three years' salary.
 If your family relies on your income, you may need more coverage to truly protect them.

 When you're young, single and just starting your career, chances are your current life insurance needs are not very high.
 Maybe you need a life insurance policy to cover your final expenses or debts.
 It's possible your workplace coverage is enough for your needs — for now.
 Of course, life changes quickly.
 Do you plan to get married or start a family someday?

+A common myth is that the life insurance policy provided through work is all you need.
 In the future, you might need extra coverage beyond what your employer life insurance offers.
-You could lock in a policy today that lasts your entire career, even if you change jobs.
-This could also be your best chance to qualify for a low price while you're still young and healthy.
+You could lock in a policy today that lasts your entire career, even if you change jobs — as long as premiums are paid.
+This also could be your best chance to qualify for a low price while you're still young and healthy.

 As you move further along in your career, it's possible you'll outgrow the life insurance provided by your employer — especially after you get married and have children.
 People sometimes get into trouble because they assume their work coverage is enough.
 They already have life insurance at work, so they don't think they need anything else.